norvig/paip-lisp/docs/chapter11.md

 `        (write var :stream stream)))`

-Thisis the first example of a carefully crafted : `print-function`.
+This is the first example of a carefully crafted : `print-function`.
 There are three things to notice about it.
 First, it explicitly writes to the stream passed as the argument.
 It does not write to a default stream.